Start an anvi'o interactive display to see functions across genomes.

 The outermost layer shows the function names:

-After a quick prettification through the interactive interface, leads to a cleaner display of three distinct species in this group, and functions that are uniquely enriched in either of them:
+After quick prettification through the interactive interface, this leads to a cleaner display of three distinct species in this group, and functions that are uniquely enriched in each of them:

-Now the resulting profile-db can be used by anvi-interactive to re-visualize these data, or can be shared with the community without sharing the underlying contigs databases.
+The resulting profile-db can now be used by anvi-interactive to re-visualize these data, or can be shared with the community without sharing the underlying contigs databases.

 Edit this file to update this information.